 You should keep the tab open and un-mute your Mac.
 The timer will count down and alerts you with a sound.

 Set an alarm with the third-party Wake Up Time app

 If you dislike the online alarm, downloading a free third-party alarm software is also a decent alternative.

 You can search "alarm" in App Store and select the one you prefer.
 Here we take the known Wake Up Time app as an example.
 This alarm app is free and easy to operate.

 - Download Wake Up Time from App Store and open it.

 - Type your email address for the subscription.

-- Back to Wake Up Time interface.
+- Back to the Wake Up Time interface.
 Set your alarm time and adjust the alarm sound.

-Then, you can feel relax to do your work and get an alert at the set time.
+Then, you can feel relaxed to do your work and get an alert at the set time.

 Setting alarms on your Mac helps you concentrate on your work without the fear of forgetting the upcoming online meeting or so.